DeFinerOrg/Savings/README.md

 ## Pre-requisites
 Use the following versions of these dependencies:
  - Node: v10.23.0
  - solc: 0.5.16

+ We recommend the use of [solc-select](https://github.com/crytic/solc-select) for switching the solc compiler version.

-## Compile the contract and run the tests:
+## Compile the contracts and run the tests:

-Clone the repository and follow these steps to compile and run the tests:
+Clone the repository and follow these steps to compile the contracts and run the tests:

-**1)** Download the compound-protocol as a submodule & install dependencies:
+**1)** Pull the compound-protocol submodule & install dependencies:

 - **`cd Savings && git submodule init && git submodule update`**
 - **`cd compound-protocol && sudo npm i`**